alifiaganjaraharja/chinook/README.md

 # [Chinook] - Music Store Analysis Project
 By Alifia Ganjaraharja

+This repository contains a data analysis project using SQL to query the classic Chinook database.
+The project aims to answer business-related questions about a digital music store, making it excellent for practicing fundamental and intermediate SQL concepts.

 ## Project Overview:
 This is a classic project using the Chinook database, which mimics a digital music store like iTunes.
 It's perfect for people who are practicing fundamental concepts, such as joins and aggregations.
 1. **Goals**: Act as a data analyst for the music store and provide insights to the marketing team.